Introverted/iXercise/README.md

 6. The website should run

 For now you can put anything and it will take you to the doctor version.
-Out of habit I always put id: d and pass: 1.
+I always put id: d and pass: 1.